openxc/vi-firmware/docs/definitions/mappings.rst

 (at minimum) the generic name for each signal in the message.

-The code generation script merges your JSON mapping with an XML version of the dtabase.
-It pulls the neccessary details of the messages from the database (bit position, bit size, offset, etc), saving you from defining the tedius and error-prone parts in multiple places.
+The code generation script merges your JSON mapping with an XML version of the database.
+It pulls the necessary details of the messages from the database (bit position, bit size, offset, etc.), saving you from defining the tedious and error-prone parts in multiple places.

 Extra Sources